AIter-Team/Finova/README.md

-# Finova: Your Agentic Financial Assistant
+# Finova: Agentic Financial Life Management

 ![Python Version](https://img.shields.io/badge/python-3.13+-blue.svg)
 ![Framework](https://img.shields.io/badge/Framework-Google%20ADK-blue)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-Finova is an intelligent, agent-based financial assistant designed to help you manage your finances with unparalleled insight and autonomy.
-Orchestrated using Google's Agent Developer Kit (ADK), Finova provides a conversational and intuitive way to handle your financial life.
+Finova is an intelligent, agentic system designed to help you manage your entire financial life—not just as an assistant, but as a proactive partner in your financial decisions.

 ## ⚠️ Development Status

-**This project is currently under active development.**
+**This project is currently in a public testing phase.**

+We are using a prototyping/lean methodology, which means we are developing this as a Minimum Viable Product (MVP) and will be improving it based on user feedback.
+We encourage you to test the system and send us your thoughts for further improvement.

 Please be aware that Finova is an experimental application.
 Features may change, and the current version is not recommended for managing real financial data.
 It is intended for demonstration and development purposes only.
-We welcome feedback and contributions as we continue to improve it!

 ## 📖 What is Finova?

+Finova's goal is to manage your complete financial life, moving beyond simple transaction logging or budgeting.
+It's designed to help you make informed financial decisions, as many actions in life correspond with money.

 Traditional finance apps often act as simple ledgers, requiring manual input and providing limited insight.
-Finova is different.
-It's built on a powerful **agentic architecture**, meaning it operates not as a single program, but as a team of specialist agents that collaborate to understand your needs and execute complex tasks.
+Finova is built on a powerful **agentic architecture**.
+It operates not as a single program, but as a team of specialist agents that collaborate to understand your needs, manage complex tasks, and help you fully manage your financial decisions by integrating features like wishlist, financial goals, and liabilities management, and also investment advisory (soon).

 ## ✨ Core Features

-* **Natural Language Interaction:** Simply talk to Finova as you would a human assistant.
+* **Natural Language Interaction:** Simply talk to Finova as your friend.
-* **Automated Transaction Logging:** Easily record income and expenses with tools that handle data formatting and database insertion.
+* **Transaction Management:** Easily record income and expenses, and retrieve transaction history.
+* **Budget Management:** Set and manage monthly income and expense budgets.
+* **Financial Goal Setting:** Define and track saving, spending limit, or income goals.
+* **Liability Tracking:** Record and manage lump-sum or installment liabilities (debts).
+* **Wishlist Management:** Keep track of items you want or need to buy, including estimated prices and priority.
+* **Financial Advice:** Get answers to finance-related questions using integrated search capabilities.
-* **Stateful Memory:** Finova remembers your name, balance, and financial goals across conversations for a personalized experience.
+* **Stateful Memory:** Finova remembers your profile (name, language, currency) and balance across conversations for a personalized experience.

-* **Database Integration:** Uses a local SQLite database to securely store and manage your transaction history.
-* **Optional Observability:** Integrated with Langfuse to provide clear observability into agent performance and behavior for developers.
+* **Optional Observability (For Developer):** Integrated with Langfuse to provide clear observability into agent performance and behavior for developers.

-## 🏛️ Architecture

-Finova is built on a multi-agent architecture, orchestrated by the Google Agent Developer Kit (ADK).
-The system is composed of a main agent, **Finova**, and several specialized sub-agents:

-* **Finova (Main Agent):** The primary interface for the user.
-It understands user queries and routes them to the appropriate sub-agent.
-* **Write Agent:** Handles the creation of new transactions, including both income and expenses.
-* **Read Agent:** Retrieves and displays transaction history from the database.
-* **Financial Advisor:** Provides financial advice and answers finance-related questions.

-Each agent has access to a set of tools to perform its tasks, such as reading and writing to the database, getting the current time, and updating user information.

 ## 🔧 Getting Started